tim50687/What_I_Learned/computer_system/Concurrency.md

 - Using threads makes sense when you want concurrent execution.
 If you're creating a thread just to wait for it immediately, you might as well use a simple function call.
 - Not every threaded application requires you to wait for threads to finish.
 It depends on the specific use case and application design.
 - In scenarios where the next step depends on the results of all threads, you'll likely use `pthread_join()` to ensure all threads have finished their tasks.

+## Locks

+### POSIX Locking and Concurrency

+In the POSIX framework, locks can be associated with specific variables, enabling greater flexibility in synchronization strategies.
+This offers the following benefits:

+1. **Increased Concurrency**: Rather than employing a single, overarching lock for every critical section, distinct locks can be allocated for individual data or structures.
+This fine-grained approach lets multiple threads access locked code concurrently.

+2. **Efficiency and Scalability**: By employing variable-specific locks, the system can avoid unnecessary waiting.
+Threads that need to access different data structures or variables can do so without being blocked by unrelated operations.

+3. **Fine-Grained vs. Coarse-Grained**:
+   - **Coarse-Grained Locking**: A strategy where one overarching lock protects access to all shared resources.
+While simple, it can be less efficient in multi-threaded scenarios since only one thread can access any shared resource at a given time.
+   - **Fine-Grained Locking**: A strategy where different locks protect different shared resources.
+This permits multiple threads to access separate resources concurrently, enhancing system throughput.

+By using fine-grained locking in the POSIX model, developers can craft synchronization strategies that better fit their specific use cases, optimizing for performance and concurrency.

+### **Lock Evaluation Criteria:**

+1. **Mutual Exclusion:**
+   - Definition: Ensuring that only one thread can enter the critical section at a time, thus preventing concurrent access.
+   - Key Question: Does the lock effectively prevent multiple threads from accessing a shared resource simultaneously?

+2. **Fairness:**
+   - Definition: Ensuring that each thread contending for the lock has an equitable chance to acquire it.
+   - Concerns:
+     - **Thread Starvation:** It's the scenario where a thread perpetually waits and never gets a chance to acquire the lock, even when it's free.
+This is an extreme case highlighting the absence of fairness.
+   - Key Question: Does any thread contending for the lock get indefinitely postponed or neglected, leading to starvation?

+3. **Performance:**
+   - Factors to Consider:
+     - **No Contention:** Assess the time overhead of acquiring and releasing the lock when there's only one thread in the system.
+     - **Single CPU Contention:** Examine the efficiency of the lock when multiple threads compete for it on a single CPU.
+     - **Multi-CPU Contention:** Evaluate the lock's performance when threads from different CPUs contend for it.
+   - Key Question: What is the time overhead introduced by the lock in different contention scenarios, and how does it affect the overall system performance?

+### Why test and set can solve correctness problem?

+If `TestAndSet` were only a C function written like that, it wouldn't be atomic and wouldn't solve the problem.
+The difference is in how `TestAndSet` is actually implemented and executed.

+1. **Atomic in this Context**: "Atomic" here doesn't refer to atoms in the physical sense.
+In computer science, an "atomic operation" means an operation that runs completely independently of any other operations and is uninterruptible.
+Once it starts, it runs straight through without being stopped or interfered with.

+2. **The Role of Hardware**: While we can represent `TestAndSet` as a function in C or any high-level language, for it to be truly atomic, it must be supported by the hardware.
+That means the processor itself has a built-in mechanism or instruction to execute `TestAndSet` as a single, uninterruptible operation.
+When you call `TestAndSet` in a program on a system that supports it, under the hood, the processor uses its built-in atomic `TestAndSet` instruction.

+3. **Why Not Just a Function?**: If `TestAndSet` were only a high-level function like in the example, other threads or processors could interfere between the moment we fetch the old value and when we set the new value.
+This interference would introduce the race condition we're trying to avoid.
+That's why a simple function isn't sufficient.
+The hardware-level atomic operation ensures that the entire fetch-and-set sequence happens without any possibility of interruption or interference.

+In summary, while we can *represent* operations like `TestAndSet` in high-level programming languages for understanding or illustrative purposes, ensuring their atomicity in real-world scenarios requires hardware support.
+When we talk about `TestAndSet` in the context of synchronization, we're often referring to the hardware-supported atomic operation, not just the high-level function representation.